kubeshop/botkube-docs/docs/configuration/index.md

 To update BotKube configuration, you can either:

 - upgrade BotKube installation with Helm,
 - or use dedicated `@BotKube` commands, to e.g. toggle notifications or edit Source Bindings.
-See the [Usage](../usage/index.md) section for more details.
+See the [Usage](../usage/index.md) document for more details.

 If you wish to change the configuration with Helm, create a `/tmp/values.yaml` file that contains the new values and use the **helm upgrade** command: